banner image

 Unfortunately, this is not possible to say in a general FAQs page.
 Everyone’s circumstances are unique to them and the length of time counseling can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek counseling in the first place.

-Whats the difference between counseling and therapy?
+What's the difference between counseling and therapy?

-Honestly, there is a slight difference that's really only acknowledged on clinical licensure exams for therapists.
-Most of us, however, use these terms interchangeably.
-I am a "counselor" based on what my license says, but a "therapist" or "psychotherapist" is anyone who practices psychotherapy.
 Besides counselors, other therapists are psychologists, master's level social workers, and marriage and family therapists.
 We all have different degrees and licenses, but we do the same kind of work, so it ultimately doesn't matter which license your therapist has and whether they are doing "counseling" or "therapy."
 What matters more is how much you are connecting with them and how much they are helping you.

 I want to get the most out of therapy.
 What can I do to help?